Code-Institute-Submissions/place-in-time/README.md

-# Place in Time - Live location based historical information app
+# Place in Time - Location based historical information app

+Project 2 - Interactive Front End Development (Code Institute 2020)

 Ever wondered about the history embedded in your immediate surroundings?
 Whether you find yourself in places familiar or otherwise, Place in Time will bring the history of that locality directly to your fingertips.